-Explore majors, minors, and clusters
+- Explore majors, minors, and clusters

 - Navigate the campus and the greater-Rochester community

 - Identify academic and campus resources

 - Formally declare your major(s)

-In order to make the most of your intellectual journey at Rochester, College advisors will encourage you to continue to build relationships with peers, staff and faculty throughout your years of undergraduate study.
-We hope that your College advisor will continue to be an important source of information and support until graduation.
-Additionally, we anticipate that the relationships you develop with faculty, staff, and the professional advisors in the College Center for Advising Services and others across campus, will be vital to your success as a college student.
+In order to make the most of your intellectual journey at Rochester, your advisors will encourage you to continue to build relationships with peers, staff and faculty throughout your years of undergraduate study.
+We hope that your advisors will continue to be an important source of information and support until graduation.
+Additionally, we anticipate that the relationships you develop with faculty, staff, and the advisors in the College Center for Advising Services and other offices across campus, will be vital to your success as a college student.

 In all cases, it is important to recognize that Rochester has a variety of individuals and resources to support your academic journey.
 By seeking out conversations with others, you will develop a community of advisors who will enrich your own experience, and help you make thoughtful choices about your academic plans.

 Meeting with Your Advisor